rincewound/opendcu/barracuda_modules/adcm/manual.md

 ### Alarm Relay
 The alarm relay is an __output__ component that is triggered whenever abnormal behavior is detected by the framecontact.

-The otuput will stay switched on as long as the alarm persists (i.e. as long as the door stays open in an alarm state).
+The output will stay switched on as long as the alarm persists (i.e. as long as the door stays open in an alarm state).

 Configurable Values:
 * Output ID: A logical ID of the output that this component refers to.